 String lights are an easy way to provide light over a larger area, such as all the way around a patio or deck.

 They come in many shapes and sizes so you can get something to suit your style.
-I use party string lights like these* around the edge of my gazebo.
+I use party string lights around the edge of my gazebo.

-And these edison-style string lights* work great hanging along the fence at the back of the yard.
+And these edison-style string lights* work great hanging over a patio or along the fence at the back of the yard.